 Park Maintenance Coordinator & Park Stewards (4-6 people)

 The Dog Park depends on a group of volunteers who donate their time to keep the park safe and clean for our canine and human visitors.
-Twice a week, a Park Steward will visit the park and empty the waste containers and trash, sweep the concrete and bench areas, and insure that the park is clean.
-This only takes about 15-20 minutes for each visit, and you can decide how many visits you make in a month.
+You can decide how many visits you make in a month.
 Most Stewards volunteer for 1-2 days per month, but that is completely up to you.
 We are always looking for people to help rake leaves, trim around the fence and trees and pick up trash.

 This is a vital function at the park, and we are always looking for responsible people to help with this aspect of running a first-class dog park.
 If you can help, we would appreciate it.